mocks-server/main/packages/plugin-admin-api/README.md

 * `GET` `/admin/alerts` Returns current alerts.
 * `GET` `/admin/alerts/:id` Returns a specific alert.
 The alert `id` is equivalent to the alert `context` _(read the [developing plugins chapter](plugins-developing-plugins.md) for further info about alerts)_.

-> v1.x deprecated api resources are also still available under the `/legacy` path.

 ## Contributing

 Contributors are welcome.